pmaciolek/mftl/README.md

 # Moral Foundations Theory + LLMs

-In this project, I try to use LLMs to analyze the moral foundations of a text.
-To check if there's a bias by the model, I also use the anonymized text.
+In this project, I play with using LLMs to analyze the moral foundations of a text.

-The source is random recent tweets from several popular Twitter accounts.
+The source is random recent tweets from several popular Twitter accounts and a collection of archived tweets from Donald Trump.

+See the [Jupyter notebook](moral_foundations.ipynb) for more details.